 Greg Norman was furious.
 According to Tim Rosaforte’s juicy report for Sports Illustrated, Shark hunted down Finchem in the lobby of the hotel where the Presidents Cup teams were staying.
 “I told him I was irritated with him,” Norman said the next day.
 “I’ve had it up to here with Tim Finchem.
 It’s the end of the rope for me.
 He hung me out to dry.”

-While Finchem didn’t love beefing with the No. 1 golfer in the world, he maintained that the WGC initiative wasn’t simply a ripoff of Norman’s proposal.
+While Finchem didn’t enjoy beefing with the No. 1 golfer in the world, he maintained that the WGC initiative wasn’t simply a ripoff of Norman’s proposal.
 “We’re not talking about a group of top players playing each other,” Finchem said.
 “However, this clearly will create a situation where players who reach a certain level will play against each other.”
 To paraphrase Monica Geller, the ideas were as different as night and… later that night.

 Tim Finchem at (what was then known as) the WGC-Bridgestone Invitational in 2013